 Electricity supply can be unreliable and even non-existent at various spots on the site.
 So line power is just not an option for powering alarm equipment; they must be able to work on batteries that last for a long time.
 The current state of battery technology provides batteries that are capable of powering fire alarm devices for over three years.

-Due to the open nature of construction sites, all equipment on site are susceptible to theft and vandalism.
+Due to the open nature of construction sites, all equipment on-site are susceptible to theft and vandalism.
 Fire alarm components must have robust securing mechanisms that tether them firmly in place and have tough outer cases to protect them from vandals.
 They must use strong data encryption to thwart cyber-attacks.

-Last, but not the least, is the cost for installing and maintaining the system.
+Last, but not least, is the cost of installing and maintaining the system.
 The ideal fire alarm system is one that provides at a competitive price, all the features mentioned above, along with great customer service from the supplier.
 Note that the cheapest system is not necessarily the ideal one.